ahemberg/trafiklab-longest-lines/README.md

-The class responsible for loading the data is called [TrafikLabLoaderService.java](https://github.com/ahemberg/trafiklab-longest-lines/blob/master/src/main/java/eu/alehem/longestlines/service/TrafikLabLoaderService.java) and it is responsible for calling the service that makes the API call to trafiklab, and then calling the services that store the data in the database.
+The class responsible for loading the data is called [TrafikLabLoaderService.java](https://github.com/ahemberg/trafiklab-longest-lines/blob/master/src/main/java/eu/alehem/longestlines/service/TrafikLabLoaderService.java) and it is responsible for calling the service that makes the API call to Trafiklab, and then calling the services that store the data in the database.
 The business logic of calculating the longest lines happens here.

-The reason for loading the data into a database periodically as opposed to loading the data continously on every api call is to reduce the number of calls to the external API, as they are quite slow and compute heavy.
+The reason for loading the data into a database periodically as opposed to loading the data continuously on every api call is to reduce the number of calls to the external API, as they are quite slow and compute heavy.
 It would be possible to make the calls to the external API on every request if a cache layer was used, but since the calls are so slow this would slow down any call that happens to be made right after the cache was invalidated.
 For a real production service it